 Margin = Operating income / Revenue

-Operating income is also called "operating profit" whereas revenue is total value of sales.
+Operating income is also called "operating profit" whereas revenue is total value of sales and it is usually tightly tied to the selling price.
 In many cases the total costs and revenue are known and what is sought is the operating income and margin.
-In such circumstances the following formula is more suitable, which is why it is used in our gross margin calculator:
+In such circumstances the following profit margin formula is more suitable, which is why it is used in our g margin calculator:

 Margin = (Revenue - Cost) / Revenue

-Both input values are in the relevant currency while the resulting profit margin is a percentage arrived at after multiplying the result by 100.
+Both input values are in the relevant currency while the resulting profit margin is a percentage (gross margin percentage, e.g. 10%) arrived at after multiplying the result by 100.
+Note that our profit margin calculator does not do any currency conversions, so make sure you input the values in the same currency.

 How to calculate your profit margin?